-ECD centre – subsidy benefits & access challenges (1) Click on the link for a paper Lo Dagerman and I wrote.
+This link (ECD centres – subsidy benefits & access challenges ) is to a paper Lo Dagerman and I wrote.
 It describes the extraordinary difference access to a per child subsidy makes for Early Childhood Development learning centers in metro Cape Town – and the extraordinary difficulty of actually accessing the subsidy, even in the relatively well-governed Western Cape.
+And this link (The ECD landscape scoping + ver2 ) explores the challenges of improving NGO-government collaboration in the Western Cape context, and suggests some potential next steps for improvement.

 In a sector where a proliferation of research seemingly has contributed at least as much to confusion as to progress, the 2018 World Development Report (WDR), Learning to Realize Education’s Promise sheds new light, and points towards fresh, hopeful pathways forward.
 It is a landmark contribution.